 The 2022 Event:

 Whether you are in recovery from a drug or alcohol addiction, an ally to someone who is in recovery, looking for addiction recovery resources, or you just think that sobriety is awesome – Tune in live!
 Everyone is welcome to celebrate recovery to celebrate Recovery Day during Recovery Month Canada.

 The Goal: Recovery Day aims to celebrate recovery while remembering those lost due to overdoses.
-With thousands of people attending the 2018 and 2019 events, we want to organize Canadians in recovery from alcohol and drug addictions – alongside our families, friends, and allies, to speak with one voice, that we do recover.
+With thousands of people attending the past events, we want to organize Canadians in recovery from alcohol and drug addictions – alongside our families, friends, and allies, to speak with one voice, that we do recover.
 Our gathering will help change public perception of what recovery looks like, and promote public policy change across the country.

 Recovery Day in Canada started in BC!
 From humble roots in Vancouver, Recovery Day has grown into a national phenomena with events taking place all across the country.
 For more information, head to RecoveryDayBC.ca